 After packing most of the cookie dough balls in the freezer, we baked a few to sample them.
 We all loved them!
 The dough was super buttery and good… similar to a sugar cookie in taste.

 Next, I tried the Soft and Chewy Snickers Chocolate Chip Cookies recipe from Averie Cooks.
 My 4 year-old had fun helping me stir and mix the dough, as well as rolling the cookie dough balls.
-He also didn't mind wearing one of my extra aprons (all my aprons are pretty girly).

 We also froze most of these, but here is a pic of the ones we baked.
 They were DELICIOUS!
 Tasted kind of like a sugar cookie with Snickers and chocolate chips.